isaacarnault/aws-ec2/EC2_AWS.md

 14. Let's get back to your installation using your `CLI`.
 The following steps are not performed in `Secure Shell App`, but you can perform them there.<br>

-15. Elevate your priviledges to root using : $ sudo su and perform $ yum update -y to update your `CLI` with the latest available packages.<br>
+15. Elevate your privileges to root using : $ sudo su and perform $ yum update -y to update your `CLI` with the latest available packages.<br>

 16. Install `Apache HTTP Server` from your `CLI`.
 This will basically turn your `EC2` instance to a web server : use $ cd /var/www/html to make your web server's files accessible by `Port 80`.<br>